In this step, you will create a LabKey Study folder and set some basic study properties.

 - Click Next.

 - On the Users/Permissions page, confirm "Inherit from Parent Folder" is checked and click Finish.

 - If you instead click Finish and Configure Permissions you will see the project configuration permission page.
-Make no changes there and click Save and Close to continue).
+Make no changes there and click Cancel to continue.

 - Click the Create Study button.

 Set Study Properties

 Study properties are where you store some basic information about your study, including a name, identifying information, a protocol document, etc. You may also customize the word used to describe individual participants in a study (participants, subjects, mice, etc.)